Manage users and permissions

 The user-specific page opens.

-3. Edit the user as necessary.
-You can add the user to or remove the user from a community, add or remove roles, and update the user's profile information.
+Edit the user as necessary.
+You can add or remove a user from a community, add or remove roles, and update the user's profile information.

 Note: When a user has more than one role, the role access permissions are cumulative, meaning that the user's resulting access contains the permissions for the individual roles.